FahadUmair/nodeJS-todo-openTelemetry/README.md

 •	Localhost:3000 to run the app
 •	Localhost: 9464/metrics to see the metrics
 •	Localhost:9090 to see the Prometheus’s visualization for the metrics.
+•	Also run premetheus.exe inside the premetheus folder.
+Tou can run it by doing ./premetheus.exe  .... this file couldn't be uploaded here or to sakai so just download it and change it to the yaml inside the premetheus folder posted here

 Now we use counters and cpu_util to see the visualization:
 We add, select and remove items to test: